dkern/angular-best-practice/README.md

-# AngularJS Best-Practice App Package
+# AngularJS Empty Best-Practice App Package

 ### Table of Contents
 * [What is this?](#what-is-this)